 “The lead used to seal the roof melted, which in turn set the wooden pews on fire.
 Stained glass windows and pillars and statuary were destroyed,” reports the Post.

-But thankfully much of the cathedral’s original facade remained intact.
+But thankfully, as with the 2019 Notre-Dame fire, much of the cathedral’s original facade remained intact.

 Surviving the Second World War